 Student Loans are a valuable resource for funding your education, so you need to be prepared to repay them when you have completed your degree, or are no longer enrolled at least half time in an accredited program.
 This webpage will provide you with information on the different types of loans, how to manage your loans, repaying your loans, loan consolidation & forgiveness, and other valuable resources to help make informed decisions for repaying your federal student loans.
+You can estimate what your loan repayment will look like by using the helpful calculator at studentloans.gov.
 Click here to watch a recorded version of our on campus Loan Repayment Workshop.

 The following resources are available at our workshop:

 - Accrue-The process where interest accumulates on a loan.
 When "interest accrues on a loan," the interest due on the loan is accumulating.

 - Capitalization-Occurs when interest accrues on an unsubsidized loan and is added to the principal balance of the loan.

 - Consolidation-The process of combining one or more loans into a single new loan.

 - Default- Failure to repay a loan according to the terms agreed to when you signed a promissory note.

 - Disbursement- Payment of loan proceeds by the lender.
 During consolidation, this term refers to sending payoffs to the loan holders of the underlying loans being consolidated.

 - Grace Period-The six months after graduation you are not required to make payments